-We offer a Part Inspection service that calculates the deviation of your components.
+We offer a part inspection metrology service that calculates the deviation of your components.
 This is particularly useful for quality purposes as recognising the integrity of a part will provide assurances that it is correct to design.

 What we do

-Using our 3D part scanning service, we can collect data from a physical part to produce a digital 3D scan.
+Using our 3D scanning service, our metrology experts can collect data from a physical part to produce a digital 3D scan.
 Then, by providing a 2D drawing or CAD model, we can compare measured dimensions to the nominal dimensions.

 Data is aligned by using standard alignments, including feature-based 3-2-1 alignment, reference points, or specific industry alignments.
 There are also a number of best-fit practices that can be used on either particular features or the entirety of the data set.

 Once the alignment is complete, measured features and dimensions can be extracted or created and compared back to the nominal.
 These results can be displayed as 3D or 2D measurements.